chenllliang/MLS/README.md

 # Focus on the Target’s Vocabulary: Masked Label Smoothing for Machine Translation
-Hi, this is the official source code of our paper "Focus on the Target’s Vocabulary: Masked Label Smoothing for Machine Translation" accepted by ACL 2022 Main Conference.
-Feel free to contact.
+Hi, this is the official source code of our paper "Focus on the Target’s Vocabulary: Masked Label Smoothing for Machine Translation" accepted by ACL 2022.
+The paper is uploaded to this url.

 ## Introduction